stevedonovan/gentle-intro/7-shared-and-networking.md

 wait Err(Any)
 ```

-In fact, the word 'panic' is unfortunate, because it sounds desperate and unplanned.
-Rust panics
-are more structured.
-The stack is 'unwound' just as in C++ - all allocated objects are dropped, and
-a backtrace is generated.

 ## Threads Don't Borrow

 It's possible for the thread closure to capture values, but _not_ by borrowing!